andolojm/tyrann-asaur-us/README.md

   * Dinosaurs
   * Writing and Code samples
   * Dinosaurs
-  * *BETA*: Print page for resume
+  * *ALMOST FUNCTIONAL*: Print page for resume
     * For now, page margins need to be set to "None".
-    * I'm still working out browser compatibility kinks on this one.
+    * I'm still (okay, may never finish) working out browser compatibility kinks on this one.
 If all else fails, the PDF link works fine!

 ### Development